 Reaching our 160th year

 In November 2008, Achduth Vesholom marked its 160th anniversary as the oldest Jewish congregation in Indiana.
-Two commissioned artworks were donated by Charles Weinraub in honor of the occasion.
+Two commissioned artworks were donated by Past President Charles Weinraub in honor of the occasion.
 The first consists of four bas relief portraits by Art Cislo telling the story of Joseph and his Brothers.
 The second, called L’dor Vador, is a large collage by Rick Cartwright comprised of photographs of members and their families that are integrated with a seven-branched menorah.
 Along with music from the Maxwell Street Klezmer Band, the community-wide celebration included the reuniting of two branches of the Nirdlinger family who are descendents of our first president Frederic Nirdlinger.
 They were brought together partly because of an Internet inquiry resulting in the reappearance of an antique walking stick presented by the congregation more than a century ago to their ancestor.
 The family donated the artifact to our museum in honor of the Temple’s milestone anniversary.

 In March 2012, the congregation established the L'dor Vador Legacy Society to recognize individuals whose generosity and dedication will help support future generations.
 Anyone may join the Legacy Society at any time by providing a letter of intent that they've made arrangements for a planned gift.
 Members of the Society are recognized each June at the Temple's Annual Meeting.